jukafah/calabash-demo/README.md

 $ brew doctor
 If no issues have occurred during setup, the message "Your system is ready to brew" is displayed.
 ```
-*note: your version of ruby will change with the next few steps.
+*Note: Some of your versions may be different.
+This is fine and will change in a later step.*

-### Install Ruby 2.1.5
+#### Install Ruby 2.1.5

+Now we install ruby 2.1.5 via RVM by executing:

 ```
 $ rvm install 2.1.5
 ```
 *note: installation may take some time*

-After installation, execute command to use Ruby 2.1.5 as default in all Terminal instances:
+After installation, below command sets ruby 2.1.5 as the default version to use in Terminal:

 ```
 $ rvm use 2.1.5 --default